Questions for Reflection

 by David P. King, PhD, Karen Lake Buttrey Director

 The good news: giving grew in 2019.
 Americans gave $450 billion to charity in 2019.
 In the midst of strong economic conditions, overall giving rose 4.2% over the past year (2.4% adjusted for inflation).
-With the release of the annual Giving USA report last week researched and written by our colleagues at the Indiana University Lilly Family School of Philanthropy, we learned that 2019 was a strong year for philanthropy.
+With the release of the annual Giving USA report last week researched and written by our colleagues at the Indiana University Lilly Family School of Philanthropy and published by Giving USA Foundation, we learned that 2019 was a strong year for philanthropy.
 Despite turbulent end of the year financial markets, steady growth was on par with what we might have expected from a strong economy and general philanthropic trends.
 Giving was up – 4.7% by individuals, 2.5% by foundations, and a whopping 13.4% by corporations.

 Even giving to religion, which has lost overall market share alongside other charitable sectors for many years, grew slightly (2.3% or .5% adjusted for inflation) in contrast to a decline in 2018.
 Of course, giving to religion (defined as congregations, denominations, missionary societies, and religious media) still remains by far the largest overall recipient of charitable dollars.